MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-class.md

  The reference returned may be invalidated by string reallocations or modifications for the non- **const** strings.

- When compiling with _SECURE_SCL 1, a runtime error will occur if you attempt to access an element outside the bounds of the string.
-See [Checked Iterators](../standard-library/checked-iterators.md) for more information.
+ When compiling with [\_ITERATOR\_DEBUG\_LEVEL](../standard-library/iterator-debug-level.md) set to 1 or 2, a runtime error will occur if you attempt to access an element outside the bounds of the string.
+For more information, see [Checked Iterators](../standard-library/checked-iterators.md).

 ### Example